mia-platform/mlp/docs/50_deploy.md

             - 30s
 ```

-## Await jobs completion
+## Await resources completion

-During the deploy phase resources are applied sequentially one after the other. `mlp` allows to wait for the completion of a `Job` using the annotation `mia-platform.eu/await-completion` on the specific resource to be awaited.
-The annotation value is ignored and therefore can be set to any value, we recommend using an empty string.
+During the deploy phase resources are applied sequentially one after the other. `mlp` allows to wait for the completion of a resource using the annotation `mia-platform.eu/await-completion` on the specific resource to be awaited.
+The annotation value should be a duration string as expected by the [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) function that specifies the time to wait for completion before a timeout error is triggered.
+At the moment only `Job` resources support this annotation.
 Job resources using this annotation will be applied by `mlp` then the tool will listen to cluster events until the resource status becomes `Completed`.
-The waiting phase has a timeout of `30s`.
-If the resource status is not completed after that waiting period an error is fired up and the process exits.